-This month’s featured artist is descrofton.
-A street photographer from Asia!
+This month’s featured artist is shanephillips.
+A street photographer from North America!

-Be sure to follow descrofton and support his work!
+Be sure to follow shanephillips and support his work!

 City and country where you live

 Santa Monica, CA, USA